AriJalk/old-unity-solo-train-game/README.md

 ---

+## Future Use

+This framework is also planned to be used as the foundation for a future public-facing strategy game, which is currently being developed in a private repository.
+It serves both as a learning platform and a production-ready base for larger gameplay systems.

+---

 This project is great for Unity developers seeking a clean way to build board-style turn-based strategy games with flexible rules, reusable code, and a logical separation of gameplay and visuals.